AIDS Drug Assistance Program (ADAP)

 3. When all geographic areas are proportionately represented or when there are no waitlisted individuals from under-represented regions, the individual at the top of the waiting list will be the next to be enrolled in ADAP.

-4. Wait-listed individuals may call the ADAP administrator to obtain updates on their status.
+4. Wait-listed individuals may call the ADAP coordinator to obtain updates on their status.

 Affordable Care Act (ACA) or Alaska Comprehensive Health Insurance Association (ACHIA)